-<< Santander Consumer Bank, in its capacity as originator, undertakes that it will:
+<>Santander Consumer Bank, in its capacity as originator, undertakes that it will:

-(a) retain, on an ongoing basis, a material net economic interest of at least 5 (five) per cent. in the Securitisation, in accordance with option (c) of article 6(3) of the EU Securitisation Regulation and the applicable Regulatory Technical Standards and in accordance with article 6(3) of the UK Securitisation Regulation (as such article is interpreted and applied on the date hereof and not taking into account any relevant national measures); (...)>>.
+(a) retain, on an on-going basis, a material net economic interest of not less than 5 (five) per cent. in the Securitisation, in accordance with option (c) of article 6(3) of the EU Securitisation Regulation and the applicable Risk Retention Regulatory Technical Standards, Regulatory Technical Standards and of SECN5 (as applicable) of the UK Securitisation Framework (the FCA Retention Rules) and Article 6 of Chapter 2 together with Chapter 4 of the PRA Securitisation Rules (the PRA Retention Rules and, together with the FCA Retention Rules and any further applicable provisions, including the ESA reports issued from time to time and lastly on 31 March 2025, the UK Retention Rules) (as such rules are interpreted and applied on the Issue Date);>>.